A Guide to Benzodiazepine Addiction Treatment & Rehab

 During the detox phase of your treatment, the dosage of benzodiazepine will be adjusted and tapered off over a course of weeks or even months.
 This helps minimise withdrawal symptoms and gives your body time to acclimatise to a life without benzodiazepine.

 3. Rehabilitative Therapy

 A detoxification program for physical dependence does not necessarily address the triggers that led you to becoming addicted such as, social factors, psychological addiction, or behavioural issues that intermingle with your addiction.

-Rehabilitative Therapy uses different therapeutic approaches that will help you address the underlying and psychiatric reasons leading to your addiction:
+A benzodiazepine rehab programme uses different therapeutic approaches that will help you address the underlying and psychiatric reasons leading to your addiction:

 Cognitive Behavioral Therapy (CBT) – the tenet of CBT is that all humans’ core beliefs can be summed up in three categories: self, others, future.

 - Challenge and change cognitive distortions (thoughts, beliefs & attitudes) that led you to addiction